INPUTrrr0/CSC2542Project/README.md

 ## Tasks
 Specify task configurations in `main_xxx.py`, first line of `configure()`

+The levels listed here are "clean" environments without the "variants" shown below.

 - Level 1 - Get wood (1 option): randomly generate few woods in the environment, just need to get one of them;

 - Level 2 - Build plank (2 options): get a wood, and use the wood in the workbench to get the plank; Build bridge (3 options): get a wood and a iron, and use the workbench;